The Bloedel Conservatory: Vancouver’s Tropical Oasis

 Bloedel Conservatory Amenities

-The gift shop contains a variety of souvenirs, clothing, toys and jewellery that serve to commemorate your visit to the conservatory and the City of Vancouver.
+- The Conservatory Gift Shop: Contains a variety of souvenirs, clothing, toys, and jewelry that serve to commemorate your visit to the conservatory and the City of Vancouver.

-You can find a small collection of coffee, tea, bottled refreshments, ice cream and vending machine snacks available on-site.
+- Bloedel Conservatory Food: You can find a small collection of coffee, tea, bottled refreshments, ice cream, and vending machine snacks available on-site.

-There is a fine dining restaurant located adjacent to the Bloedel Conservatory in Queen Elizabeth Park.
-Seasons in the Park offers fantastic views of Vancouver’s skyline and QE Park from its perch atop the highest point in Vancouver.
+- Seasons in the Park: A fine dining restaurant located adjacent to the Bloedel Conservatory in QE Park.
+Seasons in the Park offers fantastic views of Vancouver’s skyline, a fabulous patio, anda great three-course prix fixe menu.

 Bloedel Conservatory Hours